seapovedac/cprisma/README.md

 CPRISMA is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License, version 3 (GPLv3).

-CPRISMA (version 1.0, 2021) gives color to multiple sequence alignment based on an input of numerical data.
+CPRISMA (version 1.0, 2021) is a bioinformatics program that gives color to multiple sequence alignment based on an input of numerical data.

 More details can be found in the user’s guide documentation found in [docs/CPRISMA user's guide - 2021.pdf].